cr0hn/enteletaor/doc/source/advanced.rst

 .. code-block:: bash

-    # enteleteaor scan -t 10.10.0.10/24 -c 40
+    # enteletaor scan -t 10.10.0.10/24 -c 40

 Saving results
 ++++++++++++++

-Enteleteaor can export scan results as a JSON format, using ``--output`` option:
+Enteletaor can export scan results as a JSON format, using ``--output`` option:

 .. code-block:: bash

-    # enteleteaor scan -t 10.10.0.10 --output results
+    # enteletaor scan -t 10.10.0.10 --output results

 Or:

 .. code-block:: bash

-    # enteleteaor scan -t 10.10.0.10 --output results.json
+    # enteletaor scan -t 10.10.0.10 --output results.json

 .. note::

-    If you don't indicate the file extension, enteleteaor will add it for you.
+    If you don't indicate the file extension, enteletaor will add it for you.

 Company lookup
 ++++++++++++++

 This is a bit strange option.
-Typing ``-o`` enteleteaor will try to lookup the company name in RIPE and get all IP ranges registered for it, adding then to scanner.
+Typing ``-o`` enteletaor will try to lookup the company name in RIPE and get all IP ranges registered for it, adding then to scanner.

 For example, if you try to get scan ``google.com`` it will 1465 new host: